Environmental

 Haynes International is conscious of our environmental impact, and we are proactively working to lighten our carbon footprint.
 The ever-increasing demand for clean energy has led to the development of several emerging technologies that use high-temperature alloys.
 Our high-performance HASTELLOY® and HAYNES® alloys are used in traditional Power Generation, Aerospace, Chemical Processing, and several other emerging industries.
 Our alloys are also used in solar farms that generate clean energy and replace fossil fuels.

+Haynes continues to build on the accomplishments through process development, investing in renewable energy sources, and investing in new technologies that are available.
 As we look to our future, it is critically important that we prioritize environmental sustainability.
 By making environmentally conscious decisions today, we can ensure that our planet is healthy and vibrant for years to come.
 At Haynes, protecting our planet and preserving natural resources are a priority.
 We are investing in renewable energy sources like solar, in order to reduce our dependence on fossil fuels and mitigate the effects of climate change.
 We acknowledge it is essential for future generations of people and animals.

 Continuing to invest in renewable energy, our latest project is a 300kw roof-mounted solar farm.
 The newest installation is at Haynes Tubular Products facility, located in Arcadia, LA.
 The solar system is now offsetting their carbon emissions by 766,058 pounds annually.